Build Winning Teams with iMocha

 1. iMocha

-iMocha is a competency management tool that enables organizations to assess, manage, and develop workforce capabilities at a scale.
+iMocha is a competency management software that enables organizations to assess, manage, and develop workforce capabilities at a scale.
 It supports skills validation, gap analysis, personalized upskilling, and strategic workforce planning through its Skills Intelligence Cloud.

 Key features: